Siphon880gh/boilerplate-agile-ai-saas/Readme.md

 ### Configurations

-As a foreword: You can setup the Mongo database by running the seed.py, which uses the utils/server/db.py as a unified point of truth to authenticate Mongo.
+Overview: You can setup the Mongo database by running the seed.py, which uses the utils/server/db.py as a unified point of truth to authenticate Mongo.
 The db.py refer to optional credentials in env.local (or leave empty for env vars if your local development has a Mongo that's not password protected).
 The db.py also referes to the database name in app.APP_ABBREV.config.json.
 That config file also has the app abbreviation that is used to name user assets (Like - it’ll be part of the file naming system that is file-<INDEX>-a<APP_ABBREV>-c<CASE_ID>-<USER_ID>.fileextension) and to tag the field APP_ID in many Mongo documents, allowing the same engine (like slideshow engine) to be used across multiple apps by having different app id's or app abbreviations.

 If adopting the app to your use case, you would rename app.APP_ABBREV.config.json.
 Let's say your app's name is Pineapple, then you could rename it app.pappl.config.json or app.pineapple.config.json.
 You would update the database name and app abbreviation inside the config file.
 Then you would update references to that file's filename at (you could grep for them):
 - .//app/microservices/api_service.py:12:app_config_path = os.path.join(os.path.dirname(os.path.abspath(__file__)), "..", "app.APP_ABBREV.config.json")